 There are many answers to this question.
-Much of it has to do with the messaging in your content and whether or not it's interesting enough for your audience to stop scrolling and digest it.
+Much of it has to do with the underlying messaging throughout your content and whether or not it's interesting enough for your audience to pause and digest it.

-But let's assume for now that your marketing message is hitting the mark and focus on the 'types' of social media posts that don't receive much engagement versus those that do.
+Okay so messaging aside lets look at the 'types' of social media posts that don't receive much engagement, versus those that do.

 1. Link Posts:

 Link posts are characterised by an image with a headline underneath.
 Clicking on the image directs you away from Facebook and towards a blog, website or landing page.